-within these water-stressed regions, approximately 1.8 billion, could account for a substantial portion (up to 90%) of the nearly 2 billion people increase in water-stressed populations shown in Figure 15.
-A closer inspection indicates that given the increasing trends in WSI over the Middle East across all scenarios (Figure 14) and that none of the decreases in WSI observed over India are enough to diminish its water-stressed condition-all of the additional 660 million people projected to live in these regions (by 2050) will be exposed to water stress.
+In considering these population-under-stress projections, we find that some of the largest increases in population (Table 4) occur in areas that are already under water stress, in particular, India, the Middle East (or MES region of EPPA), and northern Africa (Figures 3 and 5).
+The total projected population increases within these water-stressed regions, approximately 1.8 billion, could account for a substantial portion (up to 90%) of the nearly 2 billion people increase in water-stressed populations shown in Figure 17.
+A closer inspection indicates that given the increasing trends in WSI over the Middle East across all scenarios (Figure 14) and that none of the decreases in WSI seen over India are enough to diminish its water-stressed condition-all of the additional 660 million people projected to live in these regions (by 2050) will be exposed to water stress.